 Women claim 'hairy legs' profiling in new G20 lawsuit

-Police surround a group of activists during a protest at the G20 Summit in Toronto Saturday, June 26, 2010.
-(Darren Calabrese / THE CANADIAN PRESS)
+Police surround a group of activists during a protest at the G20 Summit in Toronto on Saturday, June 26, 2010.
+(The Canadian Press/Darren Calabrese)

 Published Tuesday, July 31, 2012 4:54PM EDT

 Last Updated Tuesday, July 31, 2012 9:50PM EDT

 TORONTO -- Women claiming to have been profiled because of their hairy legs are among a group of seven people planning to serve a $1.4-million claim against police on Wednesday arising out of the violence-marred G20 summit two years ago.

 The group from Hamilton alleges the police wrongfully arrested them on June 27, 2010 -- a day after vandals went on a rampage in downtown Toronto -- as they emerged from a Yonge Street restaurant, their lawyer said.

 They allege they were kept for hours in handcuffs, then held for more than 24 hours at a makeshift detention centre in the city's east end before being released without charge.
 One of the plaintiffs also alleges she was sexually assaulted during a roadside strip search.